lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Error Codes Registry

 IANA has created a new registry entitled "EDHOC Error Codes" under the new group name "Ephemeral Diffie-Hellman Over COSE (EDHOC)".
-The registration procedure is "Specification Required".
+The registration procedure is "Expert Review".
 The columns of the registry are ERR_CODE, ERR_INFO Type and Description, where ERR_CODE is an integer, ERR_INFO is a CDDL defined type, and Description is a text string.
 The initial contents of the registry are shown in {{fig-error-codes}}.

 ## EDHOC External Authorization Data Registry {#iana-ead}